 7. The Cost

-Nigeria is not a Hague-convention nation.
-Therefore no Median Adoption Service Provider Convention Fee is documented in the State Department’s FYE 2019 Annual Report.
-However, hopeful adoptive families should expect the costs to range from $40, 000 to $55,000, factoring in documentation, travel, and living expenses.
+Again, Nigeria is not a Hague Convention nation.
+Therefore no Median Adoption Service Provider Convention Fee is documented in the State Department’s FYE 2022 Annual Report.
+However, hopeful adoptive families should expect the costs to range from $40,000 to $55,000, factoring in documentation, travel, and living expenses.

 8. The Needs

-There is a wide range of special needs represented by the children available for adoption from Nigeria, including being part of a sibling group.
-Typically, sibling groups include children 7 and older.
+A wide range of special needs is represented by the children available for adoption from Nigeria, including being part of a sibling group.
+Typically, sibling groups include children seven and older.
 Older children (5 and up) usually have identified special needs, ranging from mild or correctable to severe, including emotional, developmental, and physical conditions.
-It’s important to remember that children in orphanages frequently also develop behavioral and emotional needs related to living in institutional care as opposed to a family.
+It’s important to remember that children in orphanages frequently also develop behavioral and emotional needs related to living in institutional care instead of a family.

 9. The Post-Adoption Reports